vuejs/vetur/docs/guide/FAQ.md

 If you want debug info, you can use `Vetur: show doctor info` command.
 You can use `vetur.ignoreProjectWarning: true` in vscode setting to close this warning.

+⚠️ Notice ⚠️ : If you don't need (path alias/decorator/import json) feature, you can just close it.

 ## Vetur can't find `package.json` in /xxxx/xxxxxx.

 If you don't have any `package.json` in project, Vetur can't know vue version and component data from other libs.